SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This is because clients are legitimately allowed to integrate various functionalities that access different resources or process the same resources differently, while relying on the same authorization server.
 As a result, an attacker may integrate either an authorization server under their control ({{MixUpReloaded}}), or an honest authorization server -- including one that is already integrated under a different client configuration at the same client ({{ConfigConfusion}}).

-Note that this section limits the scope of attacks to the reuse of registered clients, and considers phishing threats involving the registration of new clients as out of scope (which can be mitigated by existing mechanisms such as vetting during manual registration, or via initial access tokens as defined in {{Section 1.2 of ?RFC7591}}).
+Note that this section limits the scope of attacks to the reuse of registered clients, and considers phishing threats involving the open registration of new clients as out of scope (which can be mitigated by existing mechanisms such as vetting during manual registration, or via initial access tokens as defined in {{Section 1.2 of ?RFC7591}}).

 ### Mix-Up Attacks Reloaded {#MixUpReloaded}